 It is amazing how much Punishment Park has had an influence on modern films.
-The basic scenario of people being allowed to fight to the death for their freedom while usually watched by tv cameras has been adopted by numerous other films since such as The Prize of Peril (1982), Turkey Shoot (1983), The Running Man (1987), Battle Royale (2000), Series 7: The Contenders (2001), The Condemned (2007), Death Race (2008), Gamer (2009) and The Hunger Games (2012).
+The basic scenario of people being allowed to fight to the death for their freedom while usually watched by tv cameras has been adopted by numerous other dystopian/near future films since such as The Prize of Peril (1982), Turkey Shoot (1983), The Running Man (1987), Battle Royale (2000), Series 7: The Contenders (2001), The Condemned (2007), Death Race (2008), Gamer (2009), The Hunger Games (2012) and Turkey Shoot (2014).
 It may well be that Peter Watkins drew the basic premise from the classic The Most Dangerous Game (1932) about a man and woman stranded on a desert island where they are hunted by a bored Russian aristocrat who gives them the opportunity to win their lives by fleeing through the jungle and fighting with their bare hands.
 Some inspiration may also have been taken from the satirical Italian science-fiction film The Tenth Victim (1965) where contestants can win prizes by killing one another on camera.

 It is interesting to compare Punishment Park to these modern equivalents.
-If it were made today, Punishment Park would almost certainly be pitched as an action film and the emphasis placed on the survival of the various prisoners in the desert with numerous scenes pumped up to show them having to fight for their lives against those hunting them.
-You one can argue that the action movie never existed as an entity back in 1971 and so Punishment Park did not have this to draw on.
+If it were made today, Punishment Park would almost certainly be pitched as an action film and the emphasis placed on the survival of the various prisoners in the desert with numerous scenes pumped up to show them having to fight for their lives against their hunters.
+You can argue that the action movie never existed as an entity back in 1971 and so Punishment Park did not have this to draw on.
 Certainly, Peter Watkins does not seem interested in traditional story arcs of heroism, struggle and triumph.
-A classical action film almost always follows a clearcut hero/heroine but here, for example, the characters only seem an aggregate group of talking heads, rarely individuals.
+A classical action film almost always follows a clearcut hero/heroine but here, for example, the characters only seem an aggregate collection of talking heads, rarely individuals.

 Peter Watkins largely improvised the film with his cast.
 He apparently started out with a more structured screenplay but stripped this back and allowed the cast to improvise their own dialogue and speeches.
 In using a cinema verite style, this allows Watkins a far more real look than the other more dramatically composed films of the era.
 The actors have a far greater naturalism and the camera seems merely to be observing what is going on rather than directing them to express for us.
 The only name among the cast that was ever heard from again (Watkins always prefers using non-professional actors) is Carmen Argenziano who has gone onto a lengthy career in film and television.
 Perhaps one of the most disturbing things about the film is the end voice-over claim that various of the actors in the film were subsequently convicted for the same sorts of crimes that there characters were Stan Armstead was charged with attempting to plant a bomb, while one of the other actors was sentenced to jail for three years for assault.